 The licensure program in early childhood education includes the University Core Curriculum, specialized early childhood coursework, professional education classes, and specialized electives to round out your degree.

 During your junior year, you must be admitted to the teaching curriculum with a "C" or better on identified courses and a 3.0 GPA.
-You must also have passed the CASA exam.

 - Education in a Democratic Society